carlohamalainen/carlohamalainen.github.io/_posts/2013-01-18-installation-notes-wxhaskell-on-debian-squeeze.md

   - Uncategorized
 format: image
 ---
-As of January 2013 I was not able to find Debian packages for wxWidgets 2.9, which is required by 0.90.0.1, so we&#8217;ll install directly from source.
+As of January 2013 I was not able to find Debian packages for wxWidgets 2.9, which is required by 0.90.0.1, so we'll install directly from source.
 First grab some dependencies:

 <pre>sudo apt-get install build-essential libgl1-mesa-dev libglu1-mesa-dev freeglut3-dev
 </pre>